RawanSir/cms-hospital-quality-powerbi/README.md

 # US Hospital Performance & Patient Experience Dashboard
-**Power BI Portfolio Project | Rawan Al-Sir**
+**Power BI Portfolio Project | RawanSir**

 ---

 ## Project Overview

-This project analyses real hospital performance and patient experience data published by the **Centers for Medicare & Medicaid Services (CMS)** the US federal agency responsible for hospital quality reporting.
+This project analyses real hospital performance and patient experience data published by the **Centers for Medicare & Medicaid Services (CMS)**, the US federal agency responsible for hospital quality reporting.
 The project demonstrates end-to-end business intelligence work: data sourcing, data modelling, DAX development, and dashboard design across two focused executive dashboards.

 This dataset was chosen over synthetic alternatives specifically because every number is real, auditable, and defensible.
 CMS updates this data quarterly and it is used by healthcare executives, policy makers, and the public to evaluate hospital quality across the United States.